 - Spinal damage

 Can you sue for falling off a horse?

-Under personal injury law, you could have grounds to make a claim if you are injured in a horse riding accident was the fault of someone else.
+Under personal injury law, you could have grounds to claim if you are injured in a horse riding accident that was the fault of someone else.
 For instance, if a driver fails to acknowledge or respect a horse rider, their actions could cause an incident.
 If that is the case, then a claim could be a suitable course of action.

 What are examples of minor injuries?

 These include basic arm and leg injuries as well as cuts, burns, scalds, grazes and small bone breaks.

 Can you use a walk-in centre for minor injuries?

 Yes, you could visit your A&E centre to receive treatment or guidance on a minor injury.